Dover Lifeboat Station: New Marina Curve

 As part of the Port of Dover Western Docks redevelopment, it was decided to relocate the lifeboat station from Cross Wall Quay, located in the Inner Harbour, to the New Marina Curve.
 The lifeboat is now located in the Outer Harbour, providing faster access to open water.

 The building was designed by Studio 4 architects to be as environmentally friendly as possible, with a Glulam timber-frame, ground source heating and solar panels.
 The move was announced in 2022 and construction started in February 2023.
 It was completed early the following year.
 The official opening was on 22 June 2024.

+Replacement lifeboat

+On 7 April 2026, the All-weather lifeboat 17-51 "Ettrick Shepherd" Hogg Hardie (ON 1201) arrived on station, and will become the Dover lifeboat after a period of crew training.
+The lifeboat is the oldest Severn-class in the RNLI fleet, formerly 17-02 The Will, but from 2019, underwent a complete upgrade process, known as the Severn Life Extension Programme (SLEP), giving the vessel a further 25-years of operational life.
+17-09 City of London II (ON 1220) was withdrawn from service at Dover on 13 May 2026.

 Station honours

-Among the awards won by Dover's crews over the years are 19 RNLI medals for bravery, 6 silver and 13 bronze, the last being awarded in 1998.
+Among the awards won by Dover's crews over the years are 19 RNLI medals for bravery, six silver and 13 bronze, the last being awarded in 1998.